sanmue/arch-linux-installation-guide/README.md

 - UEFI/GPT (with /EFI partition) or BIOS/GPT
 - GRUB bootloader and systemd-boot
 - Btrfs filesystem
-- snapper
+- snapper and snap-pac (for taking snapshots of the root subvolume you can rollback to)
-- snapper-rollback (AUR)
+- snapper-rollback (AUR) for easy rollback to a snapshot
-- AUR helper (paru)
+- AUR helper (paru) for easy installation of packages from [AUR](https://aur.archlinux.org/)
-- Encryption (or without encryption)
+- Encryption (optional)
-  - GRUB bootlaoder: Keyfile for automatically decrypting the encrypted root partition on boot
+  - GRUB bootlaoder: Keyfile for automatically decrypting the root partition on boot
-- Swap file or zram (no hibernation)
+- Swap file or zram (no hibernation support)
-- Display Driver AMD, Intel, Nvidia
+- Grafics card driver (AMD, Intel, Nvidia)
-  - you should check the Arch Wiki for updates / adjust to your grafics card
 - Desktop Environment
 - Firewall (firewalld)
 - Chaotic-AUR as an example for an unofficial user repository
-- Additional font installation
+- Font installation
 - Virtualization (Qemu/KVM)

+I found [mjkstra's](https://gist.github.com/mjkstra) ['Modern Arch linux installation guide'](https://gist.github.com/mjkstra/96ce7a5689d753e7a6bdd92cdc169bae) which was a kicking inspiration for creating this guide.
-Using snapper + [snapper-rollback (AUR)](https://aur.archlinux.org/packages/snapper-rollback) (instead of [Timeshift](https://wiki.archlinux.org/title/Timeshift)) inspired by [mpr's video](https://www.youtube.com/watch?v=maIu1d2lAiI) because supports a more flexible btrfs subvolume layout.
+But I am using snapper and [snapper-rollback (AUR)](https://aur.archlinux.org/packages/snapper-rollback) here (instead of [Timeshift](https://wiki.archlinux.org/title/Timeshift)) inspired by [mpr's video](https://www.youtube.com/watch?v=maIu1d2lAiI) because supports a more flexible btrfs subvolume layout.

-[mjkstra's](https://gist.github.com/mjkstra) ['Modern Arch linux installation guide'](https://gist.github.com/mjkstra/96ce7a5689d753e7a6bdd92cdc169bae) was a kicking inspiration doing this guide.

 ## Table of Content